 These are the binoculars used by the Beach Ambassadors, our local family nature program.

-Are you a birder, or a wildlife enthusiast?
-Do you travel with binoculars?
+Are you a bird watcher, or an outdoor enthusiast?
+Do you hike with binoculars?
 Let us know your go-to favorite in the comments.

 One thought on “10 Best Compact Binoculars for Sightseeing, Hiking & Travel”